ISISComputingGroup/ibex_developers_manual/doc/system_components/Startup-and-Shutdown.md

 This page shows the behaviour expected for IBEX or starting and stopping.
 There are two different modes in which IBEX can run:

 1. Full: As the instrument control, which archiving, configurations, logging etc
-2. MiniInst: As a provider of IOCs which are used by SECI
+2. MiniInst: As a minimal system running only a small number of IBEX IOCs

-In addition to this it can be on an instrument but switched off because SECI is running.

-The system will provide IOCs for SECI (2) if a file called `startup.txt` is in the ICP Config Root.
+The system will provide IOCs (2) if a file called `startup.txt` is in the ICP Config Root.
 ICP Config Root defaults to `C:/Instrument/Settings/config/<COMPUTERNAME>/configurations` but may be overridden in `icpconfighost.txt` in `C:/Instrument/Settings/config`.

 On a system reboot IBEX should start but only if it was running when the machine was shut down.
 Whether IBEX was running is recorded by the contents of a file (<add file path>) - this will be done as part of ticket [#1950](https://github.com/ISISComputingGroup/IBEX/issues/1950).
 The reboot behaviour is achieved by placing start_ibex_server script in the startup directory.

 Start behaviour:
 * If IBEX is running and IBEX is requested to start then IBEX should restart itself (this should have minimal data loss).
-* If SECI is running and IBEX is requested to start then IBEX should kill it on start and remove the file which claims it is the only running control software.
-* If full IBEX is running and SECI starts it will kill IBEX using the stop IBEX server script - this ticket [#1951](https://github.com/ISISComputingGroup/IBEX/issues/1951).

 ## Process on Start (not definitive see actual scripts)